 Screen Craft 1

 This unit will familiarise you with a basic knowledge and understanding of production and postproduction practices and develop your understanding of the function and structure of film narrative.
 Working within a group, you'll be involved in creating an imaginative non–sync narrative film.
 You'll see the project through an entire production process, beginning with the development of story and script, creating characters through writing and working with actors, and creating an appropriate story world through camera, production design and sound.

 You'll be introduced you to a range of fundamental concepts essential to the understanding of international moving image history and theory.
 Through exploration of a range of narrative and non-narrative moving image forms from around the world you will gain a historical overview of their development.
 You will also be introduced to some of the key theoretical approaches used in analysing moving image texts that also takes into consideration their specific contexts of production and consumption.

-You'll consider the different roles on a film production and choose one to specialise in through a series of workshops and small project work.
-The areas of specialism for you to choose from may include: Screenwriting, Producing, Directing, Cinematography, Editing, Sound, Production Design and Visual Effects.
+You'll consider the different roles on a film production and choose one to explore in more depth through a series of workshops and small project work.
+The key areas for you to choose from may include screenwriting, producing, directing, cinematography, editing, sound, production design and visual effects.

-This unit will provide you with the opportunity to take on responsibility for a production role that you have learnt about in Screen Craft 2.1: Production Roles in the production of a short fiction film to a given brief.
-You'll be required to take on a specialist role whilst making a fiction production and further develop your technical skills in this area.
+In this unit you will have the opportunity to take on responsibility for a crew role in the production of a short fiction film to a given brief.
+You will be required to take on a crew role whilst making a fiction production and develop your technical skills in this area.